datacarpentry/python-ecology-lesson/episodes/01-starting-with-data.md

 be to normalize the data according to a mean, area, or some other value calculated from our data.

-	# multiply all weight values by 2
+	# Multiply all weight values by 2
 	surveys_df['weight']*2

 # Quick & Easy Plotting Data Using Pandas

 We can plot our summary stats using Pandas, too.

-	# make sure figures appear inline in Ipython Notebook
+	# Make sure figures appear inline in Ipython Notebook
 	%matplotlib inline
-	# create a quick bar chart
+	# Create a quick bar chart
 	species_counts.plot(kind='bar');

 ![Weight by Species Plot](../fig/weightBySpecies.png)